| Version: | 0.2.1 |

 Description

-Predict using the fitted model from MGLMreg
+Predict using the fitted model from MGLMreg when given a new set of covariates.

 Usage